178th Wing: Air Combat Command

 In March 1992, the unit adopted the USAF Objective Wing organization and the 178th Tactical Fighter Group became simply the 178th Fighter Group; the 162d as a Fighter Squadron.
 On 1 June of that year, Tactical Air Command was inactivated as part of the Air Force re-organizing after the end of the Cold War.
 Air Combat Command (ACC) became the gaining major command for the 178th.

 During May 1993 the squadron marked the end of 15 years of A-7D operations with the 162d Fighter Squadron.
 Later in the year the conversion to the Block 30 F-16C Fighting Falcon.
-The 162d took twelve F-16's, 20 pilots and over 600 personnel to Operation WINTERBASE at the Gulfport Combat Readiness Training Center, Mississippi, to perform flight training for the first big deployment with the new F-16Cs.
+The 162d took twelve F-16's, 20 pilots and over 600 personnel to Operation Winterbase at the Gulfport Combat Readiness Training Center, Mississippi, to perform flight training for the first big deployment with the new F-16Cs.
 During the month-long deployment, 30 aircrew certifications were attained and the sortie generation was the largest ever by the 178th Fighter Group.
-For LONGSHOT 94, the 162d launched four F-16's in support of the competition.
-The mission was for the aircraft to rendezvous with the various units fly to Nellis AFB, Nevada to drop ordnance on target and on time.
+For Longshot 94, the 162d launched four F-16's in support of the competition.
+The mission was for the aircraft to rendezvous with the various units fly to Nellis to drop ordnance on target and on time.
 Opposing Red Air Enemy attempted to thwart the attack.
 The 162d was part of the outstanding 3rd place team.

-In 1995, Operation SNOWBIRD occurred in February, with the 162d flying 223 sorties for live weapons and desert combat simulations.
-Later in April 1995, the 162d provided RED AIR for Tyndall AFB, Florida air training in dissimilar air combat training (DACT) called LONGSHOT 95.
-In June 1995, the 162d deployed to Karup Air Base, Denmark to participate in NATO exercises BALTOP 95 and CENTRAL ENTERPRISE.
-The 162d provided RED AIR for the BALTOP exercise and flew 225 sorties in CENTRAL ENTERPRISE with eight of the F-16 aircraft from the 162d.
+In 1995, Operation Snowbird occurred in February, with the 162d flying 223 sorties for live weapons and desert combat simulations.
+Later in April 1995, the 162d provided Red Air for Tyndall Air Force Base, Florida air training in dissimilar air combat training called Longshot 95.
+In June 1995, the 162d deployed to Air Base Karup, Denmark to participate in NATO exercises Baltop 95 and Central Enterprise.
+The 162d provided Red Air for the Baltop exercise and flew 225 sorties in Central Enterprise with eight of the F-16 aircraft from the 162d.